NoeSamaille/sandbox/Installing-Redhat-Openshift-4.3-on-Bare-Metal.md

 ## Install load balancer

-> :information_source: Load balancer is a haproxy running on a Centos 7
+> :information_source: Commands below are valid for a haproxy running on a Centos 7

 ### Set environment